wso2/tool_migrate_mule Ballerina Tool

 2. Overall Project Conversion Percentage – Represents the combined conversion rate based on both component-level and DataWeave conversions.

-• A detailed report is generated as migration_summary.html in the root of the newly created Ballerina package.
-This report provides a breakdown of the conversion percentage.
+• A detailed report is generated as migration_report.html in the root of the newly created Ballerina package.
+This report provides the percentage of automated migration coverage and an estimated time for completing the remaining parts.
+Sections that require manual conversion are also highlighted in the report.

 • Each XML element tag in the Mule configuration is assigned a weight based on its type and frequency of occurrence.
 The overall conversion percentage is then calculated based on the successful conversion of these weighted elements.